RickStrahl/Westwind.AI/README.md

 var connection = new OpenAiConnection() {
    ApiKey = myApiKey,
    ModelId = "dall-e-3",
-   OperationMode = AiOperationModes.ImageGeneration;
+   OperationMode = AiOperationModes.ImageGeneration
 };
 ```

-More info on the various different connection providers (OpenAi, Azure, Ollama and generic Open AI) and how to create multiple providers to choose from and store them [is discussed below](#openai-connections) in more detail.
+More info on the various different connection providers (OpenAI, Azure, Ollama, and other OpenAI-compatible providers) and how to create multiple providers to choose from and store them [is discussed below](#openai-connections) in more detail.

 ### Chat Completions
 This library provides basic Chat Completions that directly pass messages to the API and return the result.
 If you need more sophisticated functionality for adding custom processing or additional training data, use [Microsoft Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/).
 It provides all the features used here, but at a significantly bigger footprint.